-This $30 drugstore eye cream works better than any fancy one I’ve tried (and I’ve tried a lot)
+This affordable drugstore eye cream works better than any fancy one I’ve tried (and I’ve tried a lot)

 Our eyes are one of the most delicate areas of skin, so it’s important to treat them with the love and care they deserve.
 This is why you see eye creams, gels and serums are expensive.
 As someone obsessed with skin care, I’ve tried them all — and you can see it on my credit card bill.